 Alone with God

-Alone with God has ever been the experience of those used mightily of God regardless of covenant (New or Old Testament).
+Alone with God has ever been the experience of those used mightily by God regardless of the covenant (New or Old Testament).

 We read of John the Baptist: